In-depth Guide to Shrink Film

 3. Puncture Resistance: Ensures the film can withstand external pressure and impact.

-4. Shrinkage and Shrinkage Stress: Determines how tightly the film wraps around the product.
+4. Shrink Rate & Tension: Determine how tightly the film wraps around the product.

 5. UV Resistance: Essential for outdoor applications to prevent degradation from sunlight.